inventree/InvenTree/docs/docs/extend/plugins/validation.md

 Validation of the Part IPN (Internal Part Number) field is exposed to custom plugins via the `validate_part_IPN` method.
 Any plugins which extend the `ValidationMixin` class can implement this method, and raise a `ValidationError` if the IPN value does not match a required convention.

+### Part Parameter Values

+[Part parameters](../../part/parameter.md) can also have custom validation rules applied, by implementing the `validate_part_parameter` method.
+A plugin which implements this method should raise a `ValidationError` with an appropriate message if the part parameter value does not match a required convention.

 ### Batch Codes

 [Batch codes](../../stock/tracking.md#batch-codes) can be generated and/or validated by custom plugins.